yrosseel/lavaan.org.old/development.md

 Features that are planned for future updates within the 0.6 series:

+- exploratory SEM (ESEM) and exploratory factor analysis (EFA) (available in 0.6-8)
 - two-level SEM with random slopes
-- fiml for two-level SEM (to handle missing values)
+- fiml for two-level SEM (to handle missing values) (available in 0.6-9)
 - accelerated EM
+- structural after measurement (SAM) estimation strategies (available in 0.6-9)

+Other plans for future releases:

+- better support for models with NO latent variables
+- non-iterative estimators, James-Stein type shrinkage estimators
+- improved small sample inference
 - multilevel SEM with categorical data (using adaptive quadrature)
-- analysis of clustered data using design-based approaches (with cluster-robust standard errors, similar to lavaan.survey)
-- technical documentation

-Other plans for future releases:

-- support for three-level and many-level models
-- support for sampling weights and other survey-related features
-- better handling of models without latent variables
-- small sample inference
 - support for discrete latent variables (aka mixture modeling, latent class analysis)
-- C++ engine for the core computations
-- interfaces for other languages (Python, Matlab, ...)